October 5, 2020

-With the increasing trend of remote working, there is a need to consider the process of remote employee onboarding.
-Employee retention is significantly affected by the experience of onboarding, therefore remote teams must take further steps to ensure a positive remote employee onboarding process.
+As the trend of remote working sustains, there is a need to consider the process of remote employee onboarding.

 Not always but for many individuals, the prospect of joining a new company can be fraught with feelings of uncertainty and anxiety.
 Questions circle through the mind of an onboarding employee, speculating over how they should introduce themselves to their new team members or dreading doing something unforgettably embarrassing.
 These concerns are only exacerbated when employees are met with the prospect of having to do all of these introductions through a screen.